Pablo-Wynistorf/oneidp/readme.md

 GITHUB_CLIENT_SECRET= # Enter the clientSecret for github oauth
 ```

 3.)
-Its not recommended to use the mongodb in kubernetes.
+Its not recommended to use the PostgreSQL in kubernetes.
 But if you want to, you just need to install these manifests.
-Make sure to add the values in the secrets.yaml to MONGO_INITDB_ROOT_USERNAME and MONGO_INITDB_ROOT_PASSWORD.
+Make sure to add the values in the secrets.yaml to POSTGRES_USER and POSTGRES_PASSWORD.
 ```yaml
 kubectl create ns loginapp
 kubectl apply -f secrets.yaml